 You bring in a consultant or make a new hire to develop the perfect sales funnel.
 You’re cranking out quality top of funnel content daily.
 Your nurture campaigns are building relationships with leads as they drift down, down, down.
 And your swarm of salespeople, armed with demos and free trials, driven by incentive-laden bonus structures, are ready to close like the dickens.

 You’re probably thinking, “What does this have to do with Google Ads”?

 And that’s the problem.

-For too many businesses, the relationship between the stages of the sales funnel and their Google Ads (AdWords) account structure ends at the very top.
+For too many businesses, the relationship between the stages of the sales funnel and their Google Ads account structure ends at the very top.
 Broad keywords, tertiary terms with little indication of a purchase being imminent, drive the majority of the traffic: often to landing pages with only slight copy variance and no real change to the offer.

-If your paid search goals include things like “efficiency” and “making money,” there should be a foundational relationship between your sales funnel (the customer’s path to purchase) and the offer.
+If your paid search goals include things like “efficiency” and “making money,” there should be a foundational relationship between your sales funnel (the customer’s path to purchase, or sales cycle) and the offer.

 Distilled to its most basic level, this means bidding on the right keywords and serving the right ads to drive the right traffic to the right landing pages.
 Sounds simple, right?